Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Cards with no annual fee.
-For this type of card, you won’t pay anything to own the card.
+For this type of card, you won’t pay a fee each year to own the card.
 Consider a card with an annual fee if you’re looking to earn higher rewards or get additional perks.

 Low interest rate credit cards

-If you think you can’t pay off your balance by the statement due date or if you regularly carry a balance, you can compare low standard APR credit cards.
+If you think you can’t pay off your balance by the statement due date or if you regularly carry a balance, you can compare credit cards with low-interest rates.